axelpale/minibus/README.md

 ## Repository branches

-- 'master' is for production-ready releases.
+- `master` is for production-ready releases.
-- 'develop' is for feature development
+- `develop` is for feature development

 This convention follows a [successful git branching model](http://nvie.com/posts/a-successful-git-branching-model/).